alexa/ask-toolkit-for-vscode/README.md

 - **Set up skill project**
     - Quickly set up an Alexa skill project by creating a skill or downloading an existing skill or opening a local skill.
 Any skill that follows the [ASK CLI v2 skill structure](https://developer.amazon.com/en-US/docs/alexa/smapi/ask-cli-intro.html#skill-project-structure) is supported.
 Use the **Skill Management** tab under the extension, to try these out.
     - Once opened, your skill project will appear under the **Skills** pane in the extension sidebar.

-> **Note**: Currently, Alexa Skills Toolkit only supports creation and deployment of Alexa-hosted skills.
+    - Alexa Skills Toolkit supports creation of both Alexa-hosted and self-hosted skills.
+To create a self-hosted skill, you can select **Provision your own** to host your skill's backend resources.

 - **Build or Download Interaction Model**
     - Edit the Interaction Model JSON under [`Skill Package`](https://developer.amazon.com/en-US/docs/alexa/smapi/skill-package-api-reference.html#skill-package) folder of your skill project.